bitsondatadev/trino-getting-started/hive/trino-b2/README.md

-This is a pretty simple table, you will notice the `NAME` refers to the table the serializer is used for, and `SLIB` is the serializer library used when parsing the file in MinIO.
+This is a pretty simple table, you will notice the `NAME` refers to the table the serializer is used for, and `SLIB` is the serializer library used when parsing the file in Backblaze B2.

 Our last metadata query is looking at the columns on the table.